Cookies on the Gambling Commission website

 • remote external lottery managers (ELM) and society lotteries (sales greater than £250,000 per year).

-A copy of the audit report must be submitted to the Gambling Commission (the Commission) by the licensee annually within 7 days if requested by the Commission or if any major non-conformities were identified.
+A copy of the audit report must be submitted to the Commission by the licensee annually within 7 days if requested by the Commission or if any major non-conformities were identified.

 Submitting reports